giorgiagandolfi/DNA-RNA_Dynamics/Final_Report/Report_DRD2.md

 ```

 ### Step 3: Find Red and Green fluorescence associated to the address 39802405.
-In order to find red and green fluorescences for the specfic address the following command is performed in Red and Green dataframes respectively:
+In order to find red and green fluorescences for the specific address the following command is performed in Red and Green dataframes respectively:
 ```
 Red[rownames(Red)=="39802405",]